MEET the

 -

-My name is LaKetia Baker and I am a Licensed Clinical Social Worker, teacher, speaker, and ordained minister with over 15 years of experience working with people who are ready to embark on their healing journey.
-I possess a Master’s in Social Work from the University of Southern California, a Master of Divinity and a Masters of Arts in Christian Education from the Samuel DeWitt Proctor School of Theology at Virginia Union University.
+My name is LaKetia Baker.
+I am a Licensed Clinical Social Worker, teacher, speaker, and ordained minister with over 15 years of experience working with people who are ready to embark on their healing journey.
+I possess a Master’s in Social Work from the University of Southern California, a Master of Divinity, and a Master of Arts in Christian Education from the Samuel DeWitt Proctor School of Theology at Virginia Union University.
+I have also earned a Doctor of Social Work Degree from Capella University.
 I am also a proud United States Army Veteran.

-Driven by a passion to empower others, I seek to provide services for individuals, couples and families creating opportunities for clients to engage in critical discussions that cultivates healing, change and the development or enhancement of healthy and sustainable relationships.
+Driven by a passion to empower others, I seek to provide services for individuals, couples, and families, creating opportunities for clients to engage in critical discussions that cultivate healing, change, and the development or enhancement of healthy and sustainable relationships.

 -